|

 does meaning that average visibilities are lower than the

-average visibility in South Florida or the keys.
-But it also means
+average visibility in South Florida or the Florida Keys.
+But

 In today's Florida Keys diving, a school of even 100 fish bigger